Knowledge base

 Display a notification in the browser

-To enable browser notifications when a new message arrives:
+To activate browser notifications when a new incoming message arrives:

-- Click here to access the web app Mail Infomaniak (online service mail.infomaniak.com).
+- Click here to access the Infomaniak Mail web app (online service ksuite.infomaniak.com/mail).

 - Click on Browser in the left sidebar.

-- Turn on the toggle switch to Show a notification when new emails are received:
+- Enable the toggle switch to Display a notification when new emails are received:

-To remove this feature, turn off the toggle button.
-You will also need to revoke notification permissions directly in the browser (see the publisher's documentation).
+To remove this feature, deactivate the toggle switch.
+You will also need to remove the notification permission in the browser itself (see the documentation of its publisher).

 Allow browser notifications...